 Under extraordinary circumstances and with permission, the student may receive emergency phone calls if the cell phone is placed on vibrate.
 Responding to emergency phone calls must be conducted outside the classroom.
 Once you are finished with your emergency phone call please come back into the classroom quietly.
 No personal phone calls (non-emergency) will be allowed during class.
 If you need to use the restroom, while in class, please excuse yourself quietly and return to class in a timely and quiet fashion.
-You may not leave the classroom during exams or quizzes.
+Leaving the classroom during exams or quizzes will result in a zero.